hsr99/Misinformation_Disinformation/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements, new features, or wish to report issues, please open an issue or submit a pull request.
+If you have suggestions for improvements, or new features, or wish to report issues, please open an issue or submit a pull request.
 We encourage collaborative efforts to enhance the project's capabilities and reach.

 ## License